• 10.00am - 5.30pm

 Wollen was among 150 war correspondents recommended for the Queen’s South Africa Medal for service during the Boer War.
 Although it implies a loss of objectivity, William Howard Russell had also been awarded campaign medals for his war reporting and this practice has continued to this day.

-‘The Taking of the Guns’ by Richard Caton Woodville, published by 'The Illustrated London News', 1914
+‘The Taking of the Guns’ by Richard Caton Woodville

 Richard Caton Woodville

-Woodville had a short career in the yeomanry, but didn’t see action before he left the army for a career as a war illustrator.
+Woodville had a short career in the yeomanry, but saw no action before leaving the Army for a career as a war illustrator.
 He recreated battle paintings from his imagination, but his attention to the details of uniform made them appear authentic.

 Children’s publications